dhondta/rpl-attacks/README.md

 Please [open an Issue](https://github.com/dhondta/rpl-attacks/issues/new) if you want to contribute or submit suggestions.

-Please also use the *labels* as follows :
- - General question: use *question*
- - Suggestion: use *help wanted*
- - Bug/exception/problem: use *bug*
- - Improvement/contribution: use *enhancement* (please precise if you are motivated and able to contribute)

 If you want to build new RPL attacks, please refer to the [*How to make new building blocks ?*](https://github.com/dhondta/rpl-attacks/blob/master/doc/building-blocks.md) section.
 In this case, please submit your new attack through a Pull Request.